By Vanamala Mayr-Reisch

 During that period, I discovered that I had the talent to speak in public.
 I got such a kick out of sharing my knowledge that soon, I gave lectures and training sessions to physiotherapy trainees in Munich.

 Working with severely damaged patients has taught me to take each person as they are, to always be open to the unexpected and to find success even in the smallest changes.
 It has shown me that compassion and care are the most powerful ingredients for a successful healing process.
-It moves mountains and prepares the ground for unexpected things to happen.
+It moves mountains and prepares the ground for unanticipated things to happen.
 Especially in Neurological science, we are far from knowing what happens exactly in the body.
 I recall cases of unexpected remission and overnight “miracles”.
 I have learned to take any patient seriously and to reach out, offering a helping hand along the way of recovery.

 You might say what does that have to do with working as a Face Yoga instructor?
 My answer is “everything”.
 Our faces are the most exposed area on our body.
 It is the first place anyone looks at when they meet you.
 It is the place where we show or hide our emotions, where we carry a protective mask or pretend to be someone else.
 Where we open up to others and communicate whole stories by small changes in our muscles.
 It is the place where we have our most important sensory organs like eyes, ears, nose and mouth.
 No wonder that each face is unique and has its very own story to tell.